aetherAI/whole-slide-cnn/README.md

 | tools/gen_bootstrap_aucs.R | Generate 100 AUCs by bootstrapping.        | tools/gen_bootstrap_aucs.R RESULT_DIR/test_result.json

 Note that these tools are currently profiled for lung cancer maintype classification and should be modified when applying to your own tasks.

+## Data Availability

+The slide data from TMUH, WFH and SHH are not publicly available due to patient privacy constraints, but are available uponon reasonable request from the corresponding author Chao-Yuan Yeh or Cheng-Yu Chen.
+The slide data supporting the cross-site generalization capability in this study are obtained from TCGA via the Genomic Data Commons Data Portal (https://gdc.cancer.gov).

+A dataset consists of several slides from TCGA-LUAD and TCGA-LUSC is suitable for testing our pipeline in small scale, with some proper modifications of configuration files described above.